ECONOMICS & RESEARCH

 Accordingto a report published in 2017 by theFood and Agriculture Organizationof theUnited Nations (FAO)

-Smaller debris, around 20 microns, or
+Smaller particles, on the order of 20 microns, or

 enter the bloodstream before settling in the kidneys and liver